ReCoded-Org/curriculum-backend-readings/module4-authentication-and-security/r1.2-adding-authorization-layer/README.md

 There is still a problem with our code though.
 It is very messy with lots of if-else and we can introduce a bug very easily by not returning or badly structures if-else clauses.

 In the next lesson, we will introduce an easier way to enforce our guards using a feature called **middleware**.
-We can define an `onlyAdmins`, `onlyModerators`, and `onlyAuthenticated` middlewares that would stop unauthorized requests, and only let authorized access through.
+We can define an `onlyAdmins`, `onlyModerators`, and `onlyAuthenticated` middleware that would stop unauthorized requests, and only let authorized access through.

 ## **Conclusion**